DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/04chapter3.md

 'natural' photos.
 In the field of artistic photography, we could reference Doisneau and his 'stolen moments'.
-But this tendency existed even before the photo: let us think, for example, of Caravaggio's portraits. *Saint Matthew,* for example, with his dirty foot pointed towards the viewer, is a painting profoundly marked by this tendency.
+But this tendency existed even before the photo: let us think, for example, of Caravaggio's portraits. *Saint Matthew*, for example, with his dirty foot pointed towards the viewer, is a painting profoundly marked by this tendency.

-As for the rapid acquisition of the final product -- the digital photo does not need to be developed and printed --, we notice that this tendency is identifiable prior to digital photography: in 1948, for example, the Polaroid appeared.
-But also, before the Polaroid, one described the skill of a painter by pointing out their speed, and their ability to capture a moment -- such as the impressionists.
+As for the rapid acquisition of the final product – the digital photo does not need to be developed and printed –, we notice that this tendency is identifiable prior to digital photography: in 1948, for example, the Polaroid appeared.
+But also, before the Polaroid, one described the skill of a painter by pointing out their speed, and their ability to capture a moment – such as the impressionists.
 To these, we add a particular technique, that of the *camera obscura* which, if it was undeniably at the center of photographic development, also characterized painting, at lease from the Venetian Veduta.
-Instead of identifying digital photography as a separate medium, we could therefore concentrate on the practice of taking a photo -- the very moment that the photo is taken -- and analyze the ensemble of tendencies that are activated at this precise moment: this is what it means to account for *mediating conjunctures*.[^6]
+Instead of identifying digital photography as a separate medium, we could therefore concentrate on the practice of taking a photo – the very moment that the photo is taken – and analyze the ensemble of tendencies that are activated at this precise moment: this is what it means to account for *mediating conjunctures*.[^6]